 - High School Articulation

-A career pathway is an effective way to help students see the application of academic knowledge and makes meaningful connections between education and a variety of career options.
+A career pathway is an effective way to help students see the application of academic knowledge and make meaningful connections between education and a variety of career options.
 Career pathways include career preparation recommendations for coursework that prepares students to:

 - enter directly into the workforce;